CyranoChen/time-recording-chatbot-scp/README.md

-# Time Recording Chatbot - A Simple Integration between SAP Business One / ByDesign and SAP Leonardo
+# Time Recording Chatbot - A Simple Integration between SAP Business One / ByDesign and SAP Conversational AI powered by SAP Leonardo

 ![avatar](https://raw.githubusercontent.com/CyranoChen/time-recording-chatbot-scp/master/resources/splash.png)

-This is an integration of SAP Business One or SAP Business ByDesign with SAP Leonardo.
-It uses SAP Leonardo APIs to start with employees face recognition and support them for recording project time.
+This is an integration of SAP Business One or SAP Business ByDesign and SAP Conversational AI powered by SAP Leonardo.
+It's using SAP Leonardo for employee face recognition and supports the project time recording with SAP Conversational AI.

 ## Overview

 - It is coded in [NodeJS](https://nodejs.org/en/)
-- Can be deployed anywhere and I suggest to do it in the  [SAP Cloud Platform](https://cloudplatform.sap.com).
+- Ready to be deployed in the  [SAP Cloud Platform](https://cloudplatform.sap.com).
 - It is integrated with [SAP Business One](https://www.sap.com/uk/products/business-one.html) using the [Service Layer](https://www.youtube.com/watch?v=zaF_i7x9-s0&list=PLMdHXbewhZ2QsgYSICRQuoL8lkoEHjNzS&index=22) or [SAP Business ByDesign](https://www.sap.com/products/business-bydesign.html) using the [OData API](https://blogs.sap.com/2015/03/10/odata-for-sap-business-bydesign-analytics/).
 - It consumes the [SAP Leonardo APIs](https://api.sap.com/package/SAPLeonardoMLFunctionalServices?section=Artifacts) available in the SAP API Business Hub.